 Run-off Cover

-If you are about to leave the contracting industry, you will no longer need professional indemnity insurance for future work, however you may still be exposed in the event of claims made by past clients (however unlikely this may be in reality).
+If you are about to leave the contracting industry, you will no longer need professional indemnity insurance for future work.

-According to Law Society figures, 40% of all PI claims are made over three years after an alleged incident took place.
+According to Law Society figures, 40% of all PI claims are made more than 3 years after an alleged incident.

-The insurance industry created ‘run off’ cover for this very reason – to provide a subsequent period of cover after an individual has ceased to work in his/her profession.
+The insurance industry created ‘run off’ cover for this very reason: to provide subsequent cover after an individual has ceased to work in their profession.

-Most industry experts recommend taking out a six-year ‘run off’ policy, which will either be in the form of a one-off lump sum (which works out at around half the price of the last full annual policy cost), or an annual policy which costs less each year until it expires.
+Most industry experts recommend taking out a six-year ‘run off’ policy, which will either be a one-off lump sum (which works out at around half the cost of the last full annual policy) or an annual policy that costs less each year until it expires.

 Where can I get cover from?